How to Get a PUC Certificate for a Bike?

 Ans: Yes, new bikes require a PUC Certificate, which bike dealers usually provide during the purchase only. -

-Q. Can I get a PUC Certificate for my bike in another state if it expires?
+Q: Can I get a PUC Certificate for my bike in another state if it expires?

 Ans: Yes, you can obtain a PUC Certificate in another state, which is valid nationwide. -

-Q. Can I renew PUCC before its expiry date?
+Q: Can I renew PUCC before its expiry date?

 Ans: Riding your bike without PUCC attracts penalties or challans.
 Hence, it is better to renew before its expiry date. -

-Q. What is the grace period for renewing the PUC Certificate?
+Q: What is the grace period for renewing the PUC Certificate?

 Ans: The grace period for renewing your bike's PUC Certificate is 7 days from the date of expiry. -

-Q. Are the emission testing centres or PUC centres open on all days of the week?
+Q: Are the emission testing centres or PUC centres open on all days of the week?

 Ans: Usually, the PUC centres are open on all days of the week.
 However, to be sure, you must check it with your nearest one. -

-Q. Can the pollution tests for my bike be done at home?
+Q: Can the pollution tests for my bike be done at home?

-Q. What do I do if I lose or misplace my PUCC?
+Q: What do I do if I lose or misplace my PUCC?

 Ans: In case you lose your PUC Certificate, you can easily download it from the Parivahan portal. -

-Q. Does my electric scooter require a PUC Certificate?
+Q: Does my electric scooter require a PUC Certificate?

 Ans: Since electric vehicles do not emit any pollutants, they do not need any PUCC. -

-Q. Can I update the bike's registration number in my PUC Certificate?
+Q: Can I update the bike's registration number in my PUC Certificate?

 Ans: No, you cannot update the registration number in the PUCC. -

-Q. What is PUCC challan amount for two-wheelers?
+Q: What is PUCC challan amount for two-wheelers?

-Q. What happens if PUC is expired?
+Q: What happens if the PUC expires?

-^The renewal of insurance policy is subject to our operations not being impacted by a system failure or force majeure event or for reasons beyond our control.
+^The buying/renewal of insurance policy is subject to our operations not being impacted by a system failure or force majeure event or for reasons beyond our control.
 Actual time for a transaction may vary subject to additional data requirements and operational processes.

 *TP price for less than 75 CC two-wheelers.
 All savings are provided by insurers as per IRDAI-approved insurance plan.
 Standard T&C apply.